amirdaraby/Smallit-api/README.md

 4. Recommended: Logout after this action

 ---
+## Production
+Since there is some differences between developement and production in configurations, Smallit has a Specific Docker for production named `docker-compose.prod.yml` in root directory.

+run it using the following command: `compose -f docker-compose.prod.yml up --build --force-recreate`

+---
 ## Installation

 You can use the `make` command to install Smallit, or just do things manually